kiwiroy/generator-projectfiles/README.md

 [![Coverage Status][coveralls-image]][coveralls-url]
 [![Total views][sourcegraph-image]][sourcegraph-url]

-Yeoman generator for standard OSS project files
+Yeoman generator for standard OSS project files such as `README.md`, `CONTRIBUTING.md`, `LICENSE`, 'EditorConfig' and more!

 ## Table of contents